saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 You want to find an element that is unique, descriptive, and unlikely to change.

 Ripe candidates for this are `id` and `class `attributes.
 Whereas text (e.g., the text of a link) is less ideal since it is more apt to change.
 If the elements you are attempting to work with don't have unique `id` or `class` attributes directly on them, look at the element that houses them (a.k.a. the parent element).
-Oftentimes the parent element has a unique element that you can use to start with and walk down to the child element you want to use.
+Often times the parent element has a unique element that you can use to start with and walk down to the child element you want to use.

 When you can't find any unique elements have a conversation with your development team letting them know what you are trying to accomplish.
-It's typically a trivial thing for them to add helpful semantic markup to a page to make it more testable.
+It's typically fairly simple to add markup to a page to make it more testable.
 This is especially true when they know the use case you're trying to automate.
-The alternative can be a lengthy and painful process which might yield working test code but it will be brittle and hard to maintain.

 Once you've identified the target elements and attributes you'd like to use for your test, you’ll need to craft locators using one of Selenium's strategies.

 Selenium is able to find and interact with elements on a page by way of various locator strategies.
 The list includes (sorted alphabetically):

 *   Class  in the HTML